xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

  instanced by multiple entities, this can be mitigated if we're able to share (instance) our geometries among many entities.
 For example, if we have a scene made up mostly of cubes, where we have one cube geometry shared by all our entities, then when we ray-pick our entities, we're only calculating those arrays once, for the shared geometry.
-* xeogl's ray-picking technique only works for triangles so far.
-It should be possible to extend it to support line segments though.
-* The CPU-intensive technique can find multiple objects that intersect a ray, while xeogl's technique only finds the closest intersecting object to the ray origin.

 ## Work remaining

 * When rendering to auxiliary frame buffers for ray-picking, xeogl renders the whole canvas-sized viewport.
-That's wasteful in terms of GPU efficiency and memory use, so I need reduce that viewport, and the framebuffer, to a 1x1 size.
+That's wasteful in terms of GPU efficiency and memory, so I need reduce the picking framebuffer, and temporarily the picking viewport, to 1x1 size.
 * As mentioned in the previous section, I also need to extend the ray-picking technique to select line segments.

 ## References